LuckieMusngi/Ski-Resort-Database/README.md

 To run in lectura (start lectura first):

+To run the project:

+    Ensure you have Java (JDK 8+) installed

+    Ensure you have access to an Oracle database (local installation or remote server)

+    Download the Oracle JDBC driver (ojdbc8.jar)

-    Add the Oracle JDBC driver to your CLASSPATH environment variable using: export CLASSPATH=/usr/lib/oracle/19.8/client64/lib/ojdbc8.jar:${CLASSPATH}
+    Add the Oracle JDBC driver to your CLASSPATH environment variable: export CLASSPATH=/path/to/ojdbc8.jar:${CLASSPATH}

-    Compile DBMSetup.java using:
+    Compile DBMSSetup.java and Interface.java:
         javac DBMSSetup.java

-    Compile Interface.java using:
         javac Interface.java

-    Run DBMSSetup.java
+    Run DBMSSetup.java:
         java DBMSSetup

-    This will both create the tables and populate them with values
+        This will create the tables and populate them with sample data

+    Note: You can also populate them yourself within Interface.java

-    Run Interface.java
+    Run Interface.java:
         java Interface

-    Follow the instructions of this interface to modify and query the database
+    Follow the instructions in the command-line interface to query and modify the database

-    For both of these, you will need to sign in with your oracle username and password

-    I highly recommend u take advantage of print tables!

 Workload Distribution: